sethcmorrow/xtalk-ide/Documentation/guides/LiveCode Data Grid.md

 ### What Is This "Data Grid Templates" Stack That Appeared in My Project?

 A data grid relies on record templates (forms) and column templates (tables) to display data.
-These templates are merely LiveCode controls that will be used to visualize your data.
-In order to manage these controls the LiveCode IDE creates a stack named Data Grid Templates the first time you add a data grid to a card in your stack.
+These templates are merely OpenXTalk controls that will be used to visualize your data.
+In order to manage these controls the OpenXTalk IDE creates a stack named Data Grid Templates the first time you add a data grid to a card in your stack.

 #### Data Grid Templates Stack

 Open the **Project Browser** (from the **Tools** menu) and expand your stack by clicking on the "+" sign.
 Here you will see the newly created **Data Grid Templates** stack.

 ![](images/Data_Grid_Templates_Stack_display.png)

 This stack (1) contains a single card (2) for each data grid you add to a stack.